charlieh0tel/linux_stuff/net/unbound-bind-dhcpd-dyn-dns.md

       ddns-rev-domainname "in-addr.arpa.";
     }

-## Deal with dumb dhcp clients (often there are many), or give a dhcp-enabled host a "static" IP address
+## How to deal with dumb dhcp clients (often there are many) and how to give a dhcp-enabled host a "static" IP address

 Add to /etc/dhcp/dhcpd.conf: